census-instrumentation/opencensus-website/content/erlang.md

 +++

 The example demonstrates how to record stats and traces for a video processing system.
 It records data with the "frontend" tag so that collected data can be broken by the frontend user who initiated the video processing.
-Code for this example can be found under the {{< sc_code >}}examples/helloworld{{< /sc_code >}} directory of the [OpenCensus Erlang repo](https://github.com/census-instrumentation/opencensus-erlang).
+Code for this example can be found under the `examples/helloworld` directory of the [OpenCensus Erlang repo](https://github.com/census-instrumentation/opencensus-erlang).

 ---